-Parameter Entity/Actor Specification Phantom tests: Frequency Imaging Site Shall perform and document results of all tests no less than quarterly.
-Phantom tests: cross calibration Imaging Site Shall perform quarterly and after scanner upgrades, maintenance or repairs, new setups and modifications to the radionuclide
+Parameter Entity/Actor Specification Phantom tests: Frequency Imaging Site Shall perform and document results of the following tests no less than quarterly.
+Phantom tests: cross calibration with dose calibrator Imaging Site Shall perform quarterly and after scanner upgrades, maintenance or repairs, new setups and modifications to the dose calibrator.

-Parameter Entity/Actor Specification with radionuclide calibrator calibrator.
 Phantom tests: SUV measurements Imaging Site Using ACR or uniform cylinder phantom or equivalent shall obtain an SUV for a large central ROI of 1.0 with an acceptable range of 0.9 to 1.1.
-Using ACR or uniform cylinder phantom or equivalent shall obtain an SUV for a large central ROI of 1.0 with an acceptable range of 0.95 to 1.05.
-Phantom tests: axial uniformity Imaging Site Using uniform cylinder phantom or equivalent shall obtain a slice-to-slice variability of less than 10%. measurements Using uniform cylinder phantom or equivalent shall obtain a slice-to-slice variability of less than 5%.
-Phantom tests: resolution measurements Imaging Site Shall perform and successfully obtain phantom imaging results for cold and hot object imaging as described.
+Using ACR or uniform cylinder phantom or equivalent shall obtain an SUV for a large central ROI of 1.0 with an acceptable range of

+Parameter Entity/Actor Specification 0.95 to 1.05.
+Phantom tests: axial uniformity measurements Imaging Site Using uniform cylinder phantom or equivalent shall obtain a slice-to-slice variability of less than 10% for the slices within the central 80% of the axial FOV Using uniform cylinder phantom or equivalent shall obtain a slice-to-slice variability of less than 5% for the slices within the central 80% of the axial FOV Phantom tests: resolution measurements Imaging Site Shall perform and successfully obtain phantom imaging results for cold and hot object imaging as described.
 For cold object imaging, the test phantom will be the ACR PET phantom or the Deluxe Jasczak phantom (or equivalent) with six sets of acrylic rods arranged in a pie-shaped pattern with the following diameters: 4.8, 6.4, 7.9, 9.5, 11.1, and 12.7 mm.
 The 9.5, 11.1, and 12.7 mm diameter rods must be visible; if necessary up to 1 cm slice averaging can be used.
 For hot object resolution, the fillable 12 mm diameter 'hot' cylinder for the ACR phantom must be visible; for CTN phantom, all hot objects greater than 10 mm must be visible and for NEMA phantom, 13 mm sphere must be visible.
-Also see Section 3.6.4.2." recovery coefficients versus size for a given test object such as the modified NEMA NU-2 Image Quality phantom Phantom tests: noise measurements Imaging Site The phantom shall be filled with an FDG concentration of activity concentration in the uniform area is (approximately 0.1 to 0.2 μ C/ml) and scanned using the intended acquisition protocol.
-Using a rectangular or spherical region as close as possible to, but no smaller than, 3cm to a side, the COV of the voxel values within the region should be below 15%.
+Also see Section 3.6.4.2."
+Harmonized image reconstruction protocols are available. (i.e., known recovery coefficients versus size for a given test object such as the modified NEMA NU-2 Image Quality phantom Phantom tests: noise measurements Imaging Site The phantom shall be filled with an FDG concentration of activity concentration in the uniform area is (approximately 0.1 to 0.2 μ C/ml) and scanned using the intended acquisition protocol.
+Using a rectangular or spherical region as close as possible to, but no smaller than, 3cm to a side, the COV of the voxel values within the region should be below 15%, for the slices within the central 80% of the axial FOV.

-762 3.6.4.1 Uniformity and Calibration
+3.6.4.1 Uniformity and Calibration

 Verification of scanner normalization with a uniform phantom is a minimum requirement for all scanners used in clinical trials including those that only have qualitative endpoints.
-For trials with quantitative PET measurements, this assessment should also include a comparison against a radionuclide calibrator to ensure quantitative accuracy; that is, a comparison of the absolute activity measured versus the measured amount injected should be performed.
+For trials with quantitative PET measurements, this assessment should also include a comparison against a dose calibrator to ensure quantitative accuracy; that is, a comparison of the absolute activity measured versus the measured amount injected should be performed.
 This comparison is particularly important after software or hardware upgrades.
 If the trial requires absolute quantification in baseline images or absolute changes in longitudinal studies, it should be considered to include an image quality and/or contrast recovery QC assessment as part of the routine QC procedures and/or scanner validation process, see Appendix E of the UPICT Protocol.
 Clinical trials using only relative changes in longitudinal studies may not require contrast recovery assessments provided there is appropriate consideration for the minimum size of target lesions based on the partial volume effect.